Delhi's air 'very poor' on morning after Diwali but relatively better than previous years | Science-Environment

 The Delhi government had in September announced a complete ban on the production, sale and use of all types of firecrackers till January 1, 2023, including on Diwali, a practice it has been following for the last two years.

-Farm fires raged across Punjab and Haryana on Monday but the wind speed was moderately unfavourable for the transport of smoke.
-Hence, the contribution of stubble burning to Delhi's pollution (around 10 per cent) was also ''not very significant'', said Gufran Beig, chair professor, National Institute of Advanced Studies, Indian Institute of Science.
+Farm fires raged across Punjab and Haryana on Monday but the wind direction changed to south westerly, which is unfavourable for the transport of smoke.
+Hence, the contribution of stubble burning to Delhi's pollution (five to eight per cent) was also ''not very significant'', said Gufran Beig, chair professor, National Institute of Advanced Studies, Indian Institute of Science.

 Emissions from firecrackers and farm fires have contributed significantly to Delhi's PM2.5 pollution on Diwali over the years.